-All prospective candidates who wish to be admitted to the Surgical Technology Program should contact the Allied Health Advisor at (409) 944-1252.
+All prospective candidates who wish to be admitted to the Surgical Technology program should contact the Allied Health Advisor at (409) 944-1252.

-- 1. Complete the requirements for admission to the College.
+- Complete the requirements for admission to the College.
 Admission to the College does not guarantee admission to the Program. - 2.
 Submit a formal application to the Program beginning September 15th through April 15th of each year to be considered for the next Summer Semester.
 Applications that are submitted after the deadline will be reviewed at the discretion of the Selection Committee.
-Due to limited enrollment, we can not accept every applicant. - 3.
+Due to limited enrollment, we cannot accept every applicant. - 3.
 File a degree plan with the Allied Health Advisor which shows evidence of: - a.
-THEA scores for THEA-eligible students or placement scores for THEA-exempt students which permit enrollment in college level courses.
-Official THEA scores must appear on a transcript to be sent directly to Galveston College from the test company on an official test score report form. - b.
-Complete Math 0303 Introductory Algebra, by placement or course completion within five years of acceptance into the Program. - c.
-Satisfactory completion of HPRS 1206 Essentials of Medical Terminology. - d.
-Satisfactory completion of HITT 1211 Computers in Health Care or COSC 1301 Microcomputer Applications. - e.
-An overall G.P.A. of 2.0.
-Math and Sciences courses must have been taken within five years of acceptance into the Program SRGT 1491 Special Topics and HPRS 2200 Pharmacology for Health Professionals are highly recommended prior to starting the Program - 4.
-Complete the following prior to enrollment:
+TSI scores for TSI-eligible students or placement scores for TSI-exempt students which permit enrollment in college level courses.
+Official TSI scores must appear on a transcript to be sent directly to Galveston College from the test company on an official test score report form. - b.
+Complete Math 0303 Introductory Algebra, by placement or course completion within five years prior to acceptance into the Program. - c.
+Satisfactory completion of HPRS 1206, Essentials of Medical Terminology. - d.
+Satisfactory completion of HITT 1211, Computers in Health Care or COSC 1301 Microcomputer Applications. - e.
+An overall GPA of 2.0.
+Math and Sciences course must have been taken within five years prior to acceptance into the Program.
+SRGT 1491 and HPRS 2200 are highly recommended to be taken prior to starting the Program. - 4.
+Complete the following prior to enrollment: - a.

-- a.
 Show proof of Hepatitis B immunization series or proof of illness including titer (takes seven months. to complete).
-To be eligible to apply to the Program, student must show proof that the immunization process has been started.
-The process needs to be completed by the start of the Program. - b.
-Complete Varicella immunization (Chicken pox) or proof of illness by the start of the Program. - c.
-Completion of Td (Tetanus/Diphtheria), MMR (measles, mumps & rubella) immunizations by the start of the Program and TB skin (Tuberculin Test) test within six months of starting the Program. - 5.
-Students must be certified in Health Care Provider level CPR at Program entry and maintain certification throughout their course of study. - 6.
-Complete a background check through the College at students cost upon acceptance to Program. - 7.
+To be eligible to apply to the program, student must show proof that the immunization process has been started.
+The process needs to be completed by the start of the program. - b.
+Complete Varicella vaccination (Chicken pox) or proof of illness by the start of the program. - c.
+Completion of Tdap (Tetanus/Diphtheria/Pertusussis), MMR (measles, mumps & rubella) immunizations by the start of the Program and TB skin (Tuberculin Test) test within six months of starting the Program. - 5.
+Students must be certified in American Heart Health Care Provider level CPR at program entry and maintain certification throughout their course of study. - Complete a background check through the college at students cost upon acceptance to Program. - 7.
 Complete a clear drug screening test as directed by the Program. - 8.
-Meet with Program Coordinator upon request. - BIOL 2401, Anatomy and Physiology I, BIOL 2402, Anatomy and Physiology II, and VNSG 1420 Anatomy & Physiology for Allied Health may count as substitutes for SRGT 1491
+Potential students may need to complete interview process or meet with Program Coordinator upon request.

+HPRS 1206 and HITT1211 are required for admission.
+BIOL 2401 and BIOL 2402, and VNSG 1420 may count as substitutes for SRGT 1491.